HMC-STAMPLATE/JSONSchema/docs/usage.md

 ## Infer an empty template or schema from an example

-If you start from scratch and I just want an empty JSON-file that is consistent with our enhanced STAMPLATE-profile, I can simply run
+If you start from scratch and just want an empty JSON-file that is consistent with our enhanced STAMPLATE-profile, simply run

 ```BASH
 npx generate-schema -j examples/thing_properties.json > example_thing_properties.schema.json